awood/salmon/README.md

 * `subvolume`: instructs Salmon to create a Btrfs sub-volume for this container
 * `repos`: DNF repo definitions to pull content from
 * `packages`: packages to install into the container.
+You can also include a URL to an RPM and that DNF will grab it and install it.

 The `repos` section can have multiple sub-sections.
 Each sub-section should be a repo ID and then underneath that repo ID, you may define any option that DNF